Tips for Debugging Active Help

 If your action implementation is fairly involved, you should invoke the action yourself with some test code inside Eclipse.
 This way, you'll know that the action is error-free before invoking it from the JavaScript.

-Ensure the JavaScript is running
+Ensure the JavaScript Is Running

 You can modify "liveHelp.js" (make a copy of this from the plugins/org.eclipse.help plugin and change your script statement to refer to your local copy) to include a call to the alert function as the first statement in the liveAction function: